Baaghi 2: Plot

-Ranveer "Ronny" Pratap Singh, an Indian Army Captain, gets a voice call from his ex-girlfriend Neha Rawat after a long gap.
+Ranveer "Ronny" Pratap Singh, an Indian Army PARA Special Forces Captain, gets a voice call from his ex-girlfriend Neha Rawat after a long gap.
 They studied in the same college and wanted to marry, but her father Mahendra Rawat arranged an alliance with Shekhar Salgaonkar, an entrepreneur.
 Ronny, who still loves Neha, leaves for Goa on the pretense of a short trip.
 Ronny meets Neha at a restaurant and learns her five-year-old daughter Rhea is missing.
 Neha laments that no one else, including Shekhar, believes that Rhea actually exists.
 Ronny also learns about Shekhar's brother Sunny, a drug addict, who regularly visits her home.

 Ronny begins an informal investigation in which he meets DIG Ajay Shergill, who is the friend of Ronnie's commanding officer Col. Ranjit Singh Walia.
 Ronny follows Sunny to a building, where he finds out Usman Langda, a local physically disabled travel agent, is involved in drug peddling.
 Ronny asks Usman about Rhea, but Usman does not seem to know anything.
 Posing as a cop Anand Tyagi, Ronny meets Shekhar and learns that the couple were childless.
 Shekhar recalls Neha being attacked by two masked men before a school to steal her car.
 Shekhar added that Neha went into a coma and post-recovery started claiming that she had a daughter Rhea.
 A perplexed Ronny watches a CCTV footage of the masked men attacking Neha on the day when Rhea went missing.
 Unfortunately, Rhea is seen nowhere in the footage, which makes Ronny doubt about Neha's mental condition.